Ready to attract new clients with this seo guide for accountants ?

 The average top 10 result contains 1890 words and pages around a topic or multiple keywords rank better.

-So far, I’ve written 2420 words is this article in order to make the content better and more useful that any other SEO article for accountants.
+I’ve written 2420 words so far in order to improve the content and make it more useful for accountants.

-Your page should have an outbound link to an authority site to help Google understand your page & have 3 links on your page to other web pages.
+You should have an outbound link to an authority site on your page, as well as three other links on your page to other pages.

 Page speed is a small ranking factor so check and use a page speed tool.